brettChapman/multivis/README.md

 		- [saveImage] : Setting to 'True' will save the image to file (default: True)
         	- [dpi] : The number of Dots Per Inch (DPI) for the image (default: 200)
         	- [pc_num] : The principal component to plot (default: 1)
-        	- [boot_num] : The number of bootstrap samples to use to calculate confidence internals (default: 10000)
+        	- [boot_num] : The number of bootstrap samples to use to calculate confidence internals (default: 500)
         	- [alpha] : The alpha value for the bootstrapped confidence intervals (default: 0.05)
         	- [fontSize] : The font size for all text (default: 30)
         	- [markerSize] : The size of each marker (default: 100)
         	- [figSize] : The figure size as a tuple (width,height) (default: (40,40))
         	- [transparent] : Setting to 'True' will make the background transparent (default: False)

-- [pcoa](https://github.com/brettChapman/multivis/blob/master/multivis/pcoa.py): Creates a Principle Coordinate Analysis (PCoA) plot.
+- [pcoa](https://github.com/brettChapman/multivis/blob/master/multivis/pcoa.py): Creates a Principal Coordinate Analysis (PCoA) plot.
 	- [parameters](https://github.com/brettChapman/multivis/blob/master/multivis/pcoa.py#L8)
 		- [similarities] : array-like matrix, shape (n_samples, n_features)
 		- [imageFileName] : The image file name to save to (default: 'PCOA.png')